 The American Curl comes in a range of sizes, but most cats of this breed are towards the smaller end of the scale.
 As well as being petite and generally appealing to look at from a size and proportion perspective, they are also distinctive thanks to the signature curling ears that give this breed their name.
 They need a little extra care to be taken of their ears by means of cleaning them off to keep them healthy, but are otherwise a low maintenance, healthy and active breed of cat.
 They are very easygoing and friendly, and also have a tendency to playfulness that makes them a good pick for families with older children.

 All of the five cats listed above are recognised as formal breeds with at least one of the world’s governing feline authorities, such as the Governing Council of the Cat Fancy (GCCF) here in the UK.
 However, many other types and potential future breeds of small cat are currently at the formative or experimental stage of establishment, many of these consisting of Munchkin cats bred with a variety of different out crossings.
+Please note however that the GCCF do not recognise the Munchkin cat breed or any other cat breeds that have a mutation causing a harmful deformity that compromises the health and welfare of the breed.

 Additional small breeds we might get to hear more of in the future include the Kinkalow (a cross between a Munchkin and an American Curl) the Napoleon (a cross between a Munchkin and a Persian) and the Lambkin, a cross between a Selkirk Rex and a Munchkin.